eriksank/altcalconv/README.md

     nextCommand arg arg ...
     nextCommand arg arg ...

 In case of success, the program should just continue and use the command's output.
-In case of failure, it should take a different route and use the command's error message on stderr.
+In case of failure, it should take a different route and take into account the command's error message on stderr.

 ## 2. Simultaneously capturing all output

 ### 2.1.
 The capture function

-In order to facilitate program behaviour that effectively handles error conditions, we can use the `capture` function:
+In order to facilitate program behaviour that effectively handles error conditions, the `altcalconv.sh` script the `capture` function:

 ```bash
 #!/usr/bin/env bash